-Being aboard the Falkor was the first time on a sea-fearing vessel and seeing no land in sight.
-It was rather fun and exciting to peer into this world of maritime navigation.
-We were given tours of the huge engine room, shown the many systems used to operate a high-tech vessel such as the hardware for high-speed data transfer, computer processing, and navigation centers.
-The ship has a water desalination system which provides clean drinking water and gray water for septic systems.
-Of course, my favorite was the galley, which was so well organized with spices, stocks, herbs and cans of food.
-Onboard, One of the things I immediately observed was the synergy of the crew and the many jobs required to keep a ship up, running safely, organized and fed!
+Being aboard the Falkor was my first time on a sea-fearing vessel and seeing no land in sight.
+It was exciting to peer into this world of maritime navigation.
+We toured the huge engine room, viewing the many systems used to operate a high-tech vessel such as the hardware for high-speed data transfer, computer processing, and navigation centers.
+The ship has a water desalination system that provides clean drinking water and gray water for septic systems.
+Of course, my favorite was the galley, which was so well organized with spices, stocks, herbs, and cans of food.
+Onboard, one of the things I immediately observed was the synergy of the crew and the many jobs required to keep a ship up, running safely, organized, and fed!
 People often call the Falkor a floating village and it’s not far from the truth.
-The ship runs 365 days a year, takes on routine maintenance and goes into dry-dock every 2 years.
+The ship runs 365 days a year, takes on routine maintenance, and goes into dry-dock every 2 years.

-The boat was very comfortable, air conditioned berths, hot water and a fairly quiet engine.
+The ship was very comfortable, with air-conditioned berths, hot water, and a fairly quiet engine.
 People say it’s the Cadillac of research vessels, it made me wonder about the conditions of seafaring before modern comforts.
-The book which accompanied me, on loan from the Hawai’i State Public Library and returned 15 days late (so worth it), was the Invention of Nature: Alexander Von Humboldt’s (1859-1860) New World, by Andrea Wulf.
-I had not heard of the great explorer and naturalist but quickly learned there are numerous rivers, waterfalls, parks and species all named after him, including Humboldt County in California.
-This book was the perfect compliment to my time at sea, taking me into the world of explorers from long ago.
+The book which accompanied me, on loan from the Hawai’i State Public Library and returned 4 weeks late (so worth it), was The Invention of Nature: Alexander Von Humboldt’s (1859-1860) New World, by Andrea Wulf.
+I had not heard of the great explorer and naturalist but quickly learned there are numerous rivers, waterfalls, parks, and species all named after him.
+This book was the perfect complement to my time at sea, taking me into the world of explorers from long ago.
 Perhaps more importantly how his observations in nature brought a higher understanding into the interconnectedness of nature as one big living organism, and also the artistic and poetic expression of the scientific study of nature.
-The book also spoke of his influence on Charles Darwin, John Muir and Henry David Thoreau.
-Needless to say, I too will inspire by learning about him for time to come.
+The book also spoke of his influence on Charles Darwin, John Muir, and Henry David Thoreau.
+Needless to say, I too will inspire by learning about him for the time to come.

 The trip re-infused me with a love of travel and adventure as well as allowing me the opportunity to witness the incredible web and interconnection of nature that becomes evident in the middle of the ocean.
-I am very grateful for the opportunity to sail along with Schmidt Ocean Institute’s team, an ultimately strengthened my bond to the ocean, to the sciences and to myself.
-As Humboldt said “It is essential that human knowledge is shared, exchanged and made available to everybody.”
+I am very grateful for the opportunity to sail along with Schmidt Ocean Institute’s team and ultimately strengthen my bond to the ocean, to the sciences, and to myself.
+As Humboldt said, “It is essential that human knowledge is shared, exchanged, and made available to everybody.”
 I’m happy to have the opportunity to learn more about the mysteries of our ocean and gain a closer connection to the mission of the Schmidt Ocean Institute — to create a deeper understanding of the ocean so that we can better care for it.
-(Be sure to follow their social media because they live stream amazing dives into the deep, and maybe someday we will see my painting on their submersible at the bottom of the ocean.
+(Be sure to follow their social media because they live to stream amazing dives into the deep, and maybe someday we will see my painting on their submersible at the bottom of the ocean.

 Deeply grateful for all the support that helped me get here.
 Thank you for reading, Love and Aloha, Bailey